MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/pay-for-your-subscription.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

 2. Find the subscription with the outstanding balance.
-In the **Billing** section, select **Pay now**.
+In the **Billing** section, next to **Subscription has a past due payment**, select **Settle balance**.

 3. If you're the credit card owner, you can change the expiration date for the card, pick a different card, or [add a new card](add-update-or-remove-credit-card-or-bank-account.md).

     > [!NOTE]
-    > When you use the **Pay now** feature, you'll be charged for the entire outstanding balance on your account, which could be more than the amount due shown elsewhere.
+    > When you use the **Settle balance** feature, you'll be charged for the entire outstanding balance on your account, which could be more than the amount due shown elsewhere.

 4. If you're not the credit card owner, you can choose a different credit card or [add a new card](add-update-or-remove-credit-card-or-bank-account.md).

-5. After you've updated the credit card information or changed the credit card that is used to pay for the subscription, select **Submit payment**.
+5. After you've updated the credit card information or changed the credit card that is used to pay for the subscription, select **Save**.

 #### Use the old admin center to pay your outstanding balance
 ::: moniker-end